 By converting your VHS tapes to a more secure and permanent format, you’re preserving your memories for years to come.
 Imagine showing your grandchildren videos of when you were their age.

-Whether your old tapes are VHS, HI8, Betamax, or anything in between, check out our options to convert VHS to digital and reclaim your memories.
+Whether your old tapes are VHS, HI8, Betamax, or anything in between, check out our options to convert VHS tapes to digital and reclaim your memories.
 Trust me; you’ll want proof of that 80s mullet.